d2l-ai/d2l-en/chapter_convolutional-neural-networks/conv-layer.md

 X
 ```

-Then, we construct a kernel `K` with a height and width of 1 and 2.
+Next we construct a kernel `K` with a height and width of 1 and 2.
 When this performs the cross-correlation operation with the input, if the horizontally adjacent elements are the same, the output is 0.
 Otherwise, the output is non-zero.

 ```{.python .input  n=67}
 K = nd.array([[1, -1]])